 I bought a chair.
 Sam bought three ought three Chair is a count noun; chairs are items that chairs. can be counted.
-Furniture is a noncount We bought some furniture incorrect: noun.
-In grammar, furniture cannot be counted.
-0 chairs two A count noun: COUNT chair chairs some chairs a lot of may be preceded by alan in the singular.
-0 furniture A noncount noun: NONCO some is not immediately preceded by alan.
+Furniture is a noncount We bought some furniture. incorrect: We bought some furnitures. incorrect: ure. incorrect: ures. incorrect: noun.
+In grammar, furniture cannot be counted. a chair one 0 chairs two A count noun: COUNT chair chairs some chairs a lot of may be preceded by alan in the singular.
+0 furniture A noncount noun: NONCO some furniture a is not immediately preceded by alan.